whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #15<br/>Spread good news to encourage good deeds</div>
 </b><div class="rev-act-body">You have the power to encourage good deeds and help even the most humble people become leaders.
-One key way is to notice others' good deeds, and retell those stories.
+One key way is to notice others' good deeds and retell those stories.
 Think of a good deed you've witnessed recently, and tell the story so that others know.</div></div>

 ### 11 - How Can Whole Nations Embrace Awareness and Unity

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #16<br/>Cultivate awareness and connection with the living world</div>
 </b><div class="rev-act-body">No matter how much or little you know, the same basic practices can help you cultivate awareness and connection with the living world.
 Find a place within 15 minutes of your house where you can observe the wildlife -- a place you like to be.
 Go there every day, practice feeling gratitude for the nonhumans' gifts, and observe what's going on.<br/><br/>What trails do you see?
 What birds live there, and what are their lives like?
-Consider what desires and fears each animal or plant has, what relationships they have with each other, and what lessons they have to teach from how they live their lives. _I strongly recommend looking for a nature connection mentor or program to help you on your path._</div></div>
+Consider what desires and fears each animal or plant has, what relationships they have with each other, and what lessons they have to teach. _I strongly recommend looking for a nature connection mentor or program to help you on your path._</div></div>